Table of Contents (TOC)

 Safe Practices:

-3) Drive slow & with great defensive caution [sub-pil lk. ]
+3) Drive slow & with great defensive caution.

-5) If electric motorbike, know battery time remaining.
+5) If electric motorbike, keep close of remaining battery time.

 In all fairness, some scams are often just the way business practices have evolved.
 EXAMPLE: In the early Internet days (Yes I was there 😃), it was considered UNethical to get/steal/buy my email address without my permission.
 Then companies started 'stealing' my data as a condition of site access.
 Their self-serving new ethics are now 'the' norm.